TYPO3/tailor/README.md

 can still run all commands for different extensions by adding the desired extension key as argument to the command.

+> [!NOTE]
-**Note:** If no extension key is defined, neither as an argument, as environment variable, nor in your `composer.json`, commands which require an extension key to be set, will throw an exception.
+> If no extension key is defined, neither as an argument,
+> as environment variable, nor in your `composer.json`, commands
+> which require an extension key to be set, will throw an exception.

 ### Manage your personal access token